conductor-oss/conductor/CONTRIBUTING.md

 We use [spotless](https://github.com/diffplug/spotless) to enforce consistent code style for the project, so make sure to run `gradlew spotlessApply` to fix any violations after code changes.

 ## License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/Netflix/conductor/blob/master/LICENSE

 All files are released with the Apache 2.0 license.